redhat-imaging/imagefactory/index.markdown

 ### Rather Drive Stick?

-If you prefer to not use the automatic generator, push a branch named `gh-pages` to your repository to create a page manually.
+If you prefer to not use the automatic generator, push a branch named **gh-pages** to your repository to create a page manually.
 In addition to supporting regular HTML content, GitHub Pages support Jekyll, a simple, blog aware static site generator written by our own Tom Preston-Werner.
 Jekyll makes it easy to create site-wide headers and footers without having to copy them across every page.
 It also offers intelligent blog support and other advanced templating features.

 ### Authors and Contributors

 You can <a href="https://github.com/blog/821" class="user-mention">@mention</a> a GitHub username to generate a link to their profile.
-The resulting `<a>` element will link to the contributor's GitHub Profile.
+The resulting **&lt;a&gt;** element will link to the contributor's GitHub Profile.
 For example: In 2007, Chris Wanstrath (<a href="https://github.com/defunkt" class="user-mention">@defunkt</a>), PJ Hyett (<a href="https://github.com/pjhyett" class="user-mention">@pjhyett</a>), and Tom Preston-Werner (<a href="https://github.com/mojombo" class="user-mention">@mojombo</a>) founded GitHub.

 ### Support or Contact